-FRAMING INSTRUCTIONS - (very, painfully so, detailed) - by Susan Saltzgiver
+FRAMING INSTRUCTIONS - (very detailed) - by Susan Saltzgiver

 Preparing to Mount